project-chip/connectedhomeip/src/controller/python/README.md

    > Note: To get more details about available build configurations, run the following command:
    > ```scripts/build_python.sh --help```

+## Running the tool

-6. Activate the Python virtual environment.
+1. Activate the Python virtual environment:

    ```
    source out/python_env/bin/activate
    ```

-7. Run the Python CHIP controller.

-   > Running as root is necessary to obtain access to the Bluetooth interface.
+2. Run the Python CHIP controller with root privileges, which is required to obtain access to the Bluetooth interface:

    ```
    sudo out/python_env/bin/chip-device-ctrl